 Some 49 streams connect inland areas with the coast, and there are many smaller drainages as well, many of which are "blue line."
 Riparian woodlands occur along both perennial and intermittent streams in nutrient-rich soils.
-Partly because of its multi-layered vegetation, the riparian community contains the greatest overall biodiversity of all the plant communities in the area21.
+Partly because of its multi-layered vegetation, the riparian community contains the greatest overall biodiversity of all the plant communities in the area33.
 At least four types of riparian communities are discernable in the Santa Monica Mountains: walnut riparian areas, mulefat-dominated riparian areas, willow riparian areas and sycamore riparian woodlands.
-Of these, the
+Of these, the sycamore riparian woodland is the most diverse riparian community in the area.
+In

-18 Franklin, J. 1997.
+30 Franklin, J. 1997.
 Forest Service Southern California Mapping Project, Santa Monica Mountains National Recreation Area, Task 11 Description and Results, Final Report.
 June 13, 1997, Dept. of Geography, San Diego State University, USFS Contract No. 53-91S8-3-TM45.

-19 Holland R. F. 1986.
+31 Holland R. F. 1986.
 Preliminary Descriptions of the Terrestrial Natural Communities of California.
 State of California, The Resources Agency, Dept. of Fish and Game, Natural Heritage Division, Sacramento, CA. 95814.